ItaloHugoMDS/Threat_Hunting/README.md

 2. Sorting the connection by the byte size, from higher to lower;
 3. Making notes of the IP addresses with a high rate of byte transmissions for further analysis.

-Some of the IP addresses contained in the "TCP" section match the ones in the "IPV4" section.
-A high rate of byte transmission can be considered an **IoC** (*Indicators of Compromise*).
+Some of the IP addresses contained in the "TCP" section match the ones in the "IPV4" section. **In some cases**, a high rate of byte transmitted during a connection can be considered an **IoC** (*Indicators of Compromise*).

 This first step of looking through the "Conversations" section of the pcap makes it easier to understand the full scope of the traffic contained in this file.
 Even if not all those connections are suspicious in nature, it is a good idea to